yhs666/mc-docs.zh-cn/articles/sql-database/scripts/sql-database-sync-data-between-azure-onprem.md

 $MetadataList = [System.Collections.ArrayList]::new($IncludedColumnsAndTables)

-Connect-AzureRmAccount -EnvironmentName AzureChinaCloud
+Connect-AzAccount -EnvironmentName AzureChinaCloud
-select-azurermsubscription -SubscriptionId $SubscriptionId
+select-Azsubscription -SubscriptionId $SubscriptionId

 # Use this section if it is safe to show password in the script.
 # Otherwise, use the PromptForCredential